GUIDE 2025

 8. Grouping

-The option to link your documents to projects, compliance events, work orders, or tasks will help your employees remain on top of your day-to-day responsibilities.
+The option to link your documents to projects, compliance events, work orders, or tasks will help your employees remain on top of their day-to-day responsibilities.

 9. Exporting/Importing

-There are several instances in which you need to be able to easily export or import all project-related paperwork.
-Whether onboarding new projects or de-boarding existing ones, having the option to import or export information with the press of a button would significantly speed up the process.
+There are several instances in which you need to be able to export or import all project-related paperwork easily.
+Whether onboarding new projects or de-boarding existing ones, having the option to import or export information with a single button press would significantly speed up the process.

 10. Integration